hassamwazir/hassamwazir.github.io/_projects/speaker-project.md

 ---
 layout: page
 title: A minimalistic puppeteering robot
-description: A minimalistic puppeteering robot that can convey human emotions
+description: "A minimalistic puppeteering robot that can convey human emotions.
+The robot was featured in the theatrical production <b><i>Rescate</i></b> at the La Moneda Cultural Center, Chile."
 img: /assets/img/projects/speaker-project/thumbnail-speaker-project.png
 importance: 10
 category: work